thecodejuicer/katacoda-scenarios/part3_operators/step1_operators.md

 `1 + 2`
 &quot;1&quot; and &quot;2&quot; are operands. &quot;+&quot; is the operator.

 The operands don't have to be numbers.
-They could be variables, or even methods (covered in another lesson).
-They can even be the result of other operators!
+They could be variables, or even methods \(covered in another lesson\).
+They can even be the result of other operators\!

 Before we get into those details, let's talk about the different types of operators.